 All about the Bay of Kotor.

-If you stay on the coast of the sea, and not in the bay, then you need to look for rocks.
-They are everywhere, you just have to move along the coast for 500 meters from the main beach of any city.
-Budva, Becici, Petrovac, Dobra Voda, Ulcinj and so on.
-The only city where there are few rocks in the city is Bar.
-You need to drive at least 3 kilometers from the city.
+If you’re vacationing by the sea, rather than in the bay, look for cliffs.
+They’re everywhere, just walk along the coast about 500 meters away from any city’s main beach.
+Budva, Becici, Petrovac, Dobra Voda, Ulcinj, and so on.
+The only city with few cliffs by the water is Bar.
+You need to go at least 3 kilometers away from the city.

 fishing in montenegro